stfc-sciml/e2e/case1/docs/RESULTS.md

 Using [EMPIAR dataset 10338](https://www.ebi.ac.uk/pdbe/emdb/empiar/entry/10338/).

 ### PEARL
 Run using the relion singularity container with Relion version 3.1.2.
 Each task was assigned two CPUs.
 GPUs were assigned automatically by relion.
+All GPUs used in these runs were Tesla V100 GPUs.

 #### Class2d Stage 0